alainrk/cashout/README.md

   - Email-based passwordless authentication.
   - Passkey/WebAuthn support for passwordless biometric login.
 - **Transaction Management**:
-  - Add new transactions directly from the web interface.
+  - Add new transactions directly from the web interface, with auto-save on creation.
+  - Edit and delete existing transactions inline.
   - View detailed transaction history with search and filtering.
   - Monthly navigation with intuitive controls.
 - **Visual Analytics**:
   - Real-time balance, income, and expense statistics.
-  - Category breakdowns and trends.
+  - Interactive charts for category breakdowns and monthly trends.
   - Transaction counts and summaries.
+- **Budget Management**:
+  - Configure monthly budgets per category from the dashboard.
+  - Track usage in real time with progress indicators.
 - **Security Features**:
   - Rate-limited authentication endpoints.
   - Secure session management with configurable duration.